Minnesota Marijuana Laws

 How The Legal Sale Of Cannabis In Minnesota Happens

 The legal sale of cannabis in Minnesota takes place at licensed dispensaries across the state.
 However, the sale of medical cannabis is only restricted to qualified patients who have been certified to have specific medical conditions by registered physicians.
 These patients must also be actively registered with the Medical Cannabis Program in Minnesota.
-They must have paid the $200 (or $50 reduced fee) yearly fee for the existing year.

 To purchase medical cannabis in Minnesota, reach out to your local dispensary and schedule a consultation with the dispensary pharmacist to certify your medical condition if you are not a current patient.
 Note that you can also get the medical certification from your current doctor if they are approved by the Minnesota Department of Health's Office of Medical Cannabis (OMC).
 After submitting your medical certification and registering with the Medical Cannabis Program, you must also complete the Medical Cannabis RegistrySelf-Evaluation if you are a first-time patient.
 This involves logging into your registry account and completing your patient self-evaluation form.
 You are required to do it before you visit the dispensary, as this is a state requirement.